TimothyBlajsa/ReactDemo/README.md

             )
         }
 3. Note that if you have more than one element of the same type, it must be wrapped with an empty tag showing JSX that there is a single element

+### Running the app
+1. Using the provided scripts found in the package.json file, open a new terminal
+2. Run `npm run start` or hover over the script and hit `run`